tjarbo/documentation/docs/moodlebot/advanced-guides/what-is-inside-env.md

 * **Example:** `My fancy notification service`

 ### 🔴 RP_ID

 Unique identifier for the notification service used for WebAuthn.
-I have not figured out yet, were it becomes important that this must be unique.
-Only if you use multiple services?
-Only if you manage multiple notification services?
-All under one domain?
-Idk ...
+According to our experience, it must be part of `RP_ORIGIN`.
+The recommendation is to use the domain (no port or protocol compared to `RP_ORIGIN`) where your service is available.
+If your service is running locally, you can use the value `localhost`.

-* **Requirements:** Type of string
+* **Requirements:** Type of string & Part of `RP_ORIGIN`
-* **Example:** `NotificationServiceID`
+* **Example:** `notification-service.tjarbo.me

 ### 🔴 RP_ORIGIN

 This must be a [FQDN](https://en.wikipedia.org/wiki/Fully_qualified_domain_name) where your application will be running on.
 It is important that it matches exactly the domain (see example) were you will to the login and registration procedure on.

 If you do not know the domain name right now, enter a placeholder value and update it afterwards.
 Registration and login will fail until RP_ORIGIN will match the domain name